 You can opt out of postal and telephone marketing by contacting us at email@example.com

 We will ensure that prior to conducting any marketing activities, we will screen all proposed marketing recipients against our preference and marketing suppression lists and only perform marketing activities to recipients which we have a lawful basis to do so, have opted in, and have not withdrawn their consent to marketing.

-Prior to conducting live telephone marketing calls we will ensure that the marketing campaign telephone numbers have been screened against the TPS and CTPS service lists (TPL) published 28 days prior to the date of the marketing activity, and we will not call any number present on the TPL for marketing purposes.
+Prior to conducting live telephone marketing calls, we will ensure that the marketing campaign telephone numbers have been screened against the Telephone Preference Service (TPS), and Corporate Telephone Preference Service (CTPS), the telephone preference lists (TPL) which are published 28 days prior to the date of the marketing activity, and we will not call any number present on the TPL for marketing purposes.